Metaphor Interpretation Using Word Embeddings: Introduction

-Metaphor is pervasive in language and thought \cite{gentner_metaphor_2001}.
-A specific metaphor often has an ambiguous interpretation.
-For example, when we say {\it memory is a river}, both {\it fluid} and {\it long} might be considered acceptable interpretations \cite{Roncero2015}.
-The intended meaning of a metaphor may be related more to the topic, the vehicle, or to both.
+The meaning of a metaphor may be related more to the topic, the vehicle, or to both in the same level.
 For example, when one says that {\it Joe is a chicken}, the meaning is usually described as being {\it afraid}, which is more closely related to the vehicle {\it chicken} than to the topic {\it Joe}.
+On the other hand, Bob Dylan said in an interview on 1965, ``Chaos is a friend of mine'', a metaphor that can be interpreted as something {\it chaotic}, which is more related to the topic.

-We describe a system designed for interpreting nominal metaphors given without context.
+We describe a system that is designed for interpreting nominal metaphors, given without context.
 Similarly to previous works, we exploit a large corpus of text documents for semantically describing words and properties using a mathematical device.
 We use a word-embedding representation for calculating similarity between a candidate interpretation and the topic and the vehicle, so as to rank candidates based on a semantic score.
 As a final step, we automatically cluster results and keep only the best interpretations out of each cluster.

+To summarize this paper's contributions: \begin{enumerate} \item We provide a new and improved dataset. \item We extend previous works in this field using a richer semantic model for interpreting metaphors, and obtain competitive results. \item We show that clustering and filtering the results to leave only the best in each cluster improves performance. \item We show that using word associations as interpretation candidates, combined with collocations, improves performance, as do topic interpretations. \item We suggest some additional metrics for evaluation, such as mean reciprocal rank and mean average precision.
+And we use word senses (WordNet synonyms) for matching. \end{enumerate}

+The next section cites some related work.
+Our contributions and the results of experiments are described in the following two sections.
+Some conclusions are drawn in the final section.